 Tom Ford, promoted from prêt-à-porter designer to creative director, rescued the company from a time of family turmoil and company turnover.
 The number of products in the company line was substantially lowered, resulting in heightened exclusivity.

 Gucci made its initial public offering.
 New investors paired Ford with Domenico De Sole as CEO and president, together, they began acquiring and expanding in partnership with other luxury brands.

 Gucci very successfully revisited 1970s fashion: low-riding pants, mohair, and more.
 Madonna famously wore Gucci at the MTV Video Music Awards.

 Scandal hits: after failing as company president, grandson Maurizio was murdered in 1995 by a hitman hired by his wife.

-Fun fact: In the ‘90s sitcom “Friends,” fashion-conscious character Rachel interviews for a job with Gucci.
+Fun fact: In the ‘90s sitcom Friends, fashion-conscious character Rachel interviews for a job at Gucci.

 Gucci acquired more luxury houses partially or totally, including Balenciaga.
 And after a dazzling seasonal collection in 2004, 20-time fashion award-winner Ford and De Sole departed.

-In 2006, creative director Frida Giannini launched the interlocking-GG “Guccissima” (“most Gucci”) embossed pattern.
+In 2006, creative director Frida Giannini launched the interlocking G 'Guccissima' ('most Gucci') embossed pattern.